Generation of entangled photons with a second-order nonlinear photonic crystal and a beam splitter: Introduction

 In this study, we consider LiNbO${}_{3}$ as a material with second-order nonlinear optical susceptibility $\chi^{(2)}$ because it is a typical medium that has large $\chi^{(2)}$.
 Recently, experiments for fabricating photonic crystals comprised of LiNbO${}_{3}$ were executed eagerly \cite{Ishikawa2008b,Liang2017,Li2018,Li2020,Jiang2020}.
 Technologies for manufacturing the samples of nonlinear photonic crystals were extremely refined in recent years.

+In this paper, we assume that we can fabricate a one-dimensional photonic crystal constructed from layers of air and LiNbO${}_{3}$.
+In fact, such photonic crystals are produced by plasma etching approaches (for example, argon-ion milling) and electron-beam lithography in the laboratories \cite{Liang2017,Li2018,Li2020,Jiang2020}.

+One of the most remarkable quantities of this study is as follows.
+After feeding a coherent light into the photonic crystal and beam splitter, we obtain a state given by figure~\ref{Figure-04} from a port of the beam splitter on condition that we detect a single photon from the other port.
+For this state, probabilities of observing an odd number of photons are dominant and that of observing an even number of photons are suppressed.
+Thus, it causes the bunching of an odd number of photons.
+This state is neither a coherent state nor a squeezed state.
+Hence, our result is novel from this point of view.

 This paper is organized as follows.
-In Sec.~\ref{section-reviews-of-previous-works}, we provide reviews of previous works.
-In Sec.~\ref{subsection-review-photonic-crystal}, we review how to generate the squeezed light with the photonic crystal.
-In Sec.~\ref{subsection-review-beam-splitter-squeezed-light}, we review how to convert the squeezed light into two entangled beams of photons.
-In Sec.~\ref{section-methods}, we provide methods.
-In Sec.~\ref{subsection-photon-counting-detection-entanglement}, we discuss how to detect entanglement with photon detectors.
-In Sec.~\ref{section-Results}, we provide results.
-In Sec.~\ref{subsection-numerical-calculations-photon-statistics}, we perform the numerical calculations of photon statistics that reveals entanglement.
-In Sec.~\ref{subsection-photonic-crystal-parameters}, we calculate the physical parameters of the photonic crystal that generated the squeezed light efficiently.
-In Sec.~\ref{subsection-BB84}, we discuss the application of the entangled light generated by our method for the BB84 protocol.
-In Sec.~\ref{subsection-photonic-crystal-parameters-squeezing}, we study relationships between the squeezing parameter and the probabilities of detecting single photons.
-In Sec.~\ref{section-Discussion}, we provide discussions.
+In section~\ref{section-review-photonic-crystal}, we review how to generate the squeezed light with the photonic crystal.
+In section~\ref{section-review-beam-splitter-squeezed-light}, we review how to convert the squeezed light into two entangled beams of photons.
+In section~\ref{section-photon-counting-detection-entanglement}, we discuss how to detect entanglement with photon detectors.
+In section~\ref{section-numerical-calculations-photon-statistics}, we perform the numerical calculations of photon statistics that reveals entanglement.
+In section~\ref{section-photonic-crystal-parameters}, we calculate the physical parameters of the photonic crystal that generated the squeezed light efficiently.
+In section~\ref{section-BB84}, we discuss the application of the entangled light generated by our method for the BB84 protocol.
+In section~\ref{section-photonic-crystal-parameters-squeezing}, we study relationships between the squeezing parameter and the probabilities of detecting single photons.
+In section~\ref{section-Realistic-setups}, we examine performances of realistic setups for the proposed method.
+In section~\ref{section-Discussion}, we provide discussions.
+In \ref{section-derivation-equations}, we explain details of derivations of some equations.